LIMS vs. LIS: Which is Right for Your Lab?

 What is a LIMS

-A Laboratory Information Management System (LIMS) is a comprehensive software platform designed to manage and track samples, tests, and results throughout the entire lab workflow.
+A LIMS is a comprehensive software platform designed to manage and track samples, tests, and results throughout the entire lab workflow.

 What is a LIS